 For two decades I’ve been studying, teaching and writing about higher education policy, organisation and management, and university sector finances.
 My Ph.D.
 (RMIT University, 2005) studied the practice of leading change and adaptive leadership in Australian universities.
 It looked back to the events of the 1980s and 1990s.
 Since then, the sector has seen further change.
 And now, what looks like much more to come.

-Since 2005 I’ve worked mainly at the University of Melbourne as a senior lecturer, program leader and occasional internal consultant, with the LH Martin Institute and the Melbourne Centre for the Study or Higher Education.
-After my contract there ended, I worked for a year at Monash University as a higher education policy adviser.
+Since 2005 I’ve worked mainly at the University of Melbourne as a senior lecturer, program leader and internal consultant, with the LH Martin Institute and the Melbourne Centre for the Study or Higher Education.
+In 2017-2018 I worked at Monash University as a higher education policy adviser.

 You can contact me privately at firstname.lastname@example.org